RealKinetic/locust_k8s/Blog_part_1.md

 # Docker Environment

-We will have two containers running in our scenario.
-Our example server and locust instace.
-To support those our locust container being able to communicate with our example server we need to configure a custom docker network.
+We will have two containers running in our scenario: our example server and Locust instance.
+To support our locust container’s communication with our example server we need to configure a custom Docker network.
 Thankfully this is a simple process.

 The following command will create a custom Docker network named `locustnw`